neoforged/.github/primers/26.1/index.md

     - `SmithingTransformRecipeBuilder` now takes in an `ItemStackTemplate` for the result instead of an `Item`
     - `TransmuteRecipeBuilder` now takes in an `ItemStackTemplate` for the result instead of a `Holder<Item>`
         - The constructor is `private`
+        - `transmute` now has an overload that takes in the `ItemStackTemplate` for the result
+        - `addMaterialCountToOutput`, `setMaterialCount` - Handles the size of the result stack based on the number of materials used.
 - `net.minecraft.network.chat.HoverEvent$ShowItem` now takes in an `ItemStackTemplate` instead of an `ItemStack`
 - `net.minecraft.server.dialog.body.ItemBody` now takes in an `ItemStackTemplate` instead of an `ItemStack`
+- `net.minecraft.world.entity.LivingEntity`
+    - `dropFromEntityInteractLootTable` now takes in an `ItemInstance` instead of an `ItemStack` for the tool
+    - `dropFromShearingLootTable` now takes in an `ItemInstance` instead of an `ItemStack` for the tool
 - `net.minecraft.world.item`
     - `BundleItem#getSelectedItemStack` -> `getSelectedItem`, now returning an `ItemStackTemplate` instead of an `ItemStack`
     - `Item`